Locations:

 2. Improved cardiovascular health.
 Weight loss surgery decreases a person’s risk of coronary heart disease, stroke and peripheral heart disease.
 Plus, one study even reported that the weight loss achieved from the surgery can help prevent the risk of death associated with stroke, hypertension and myocardial infarction.
 Blood pressure and cholesterol levels can return to normal, or near normal after surgery, reducing these risks and improving overall well-being.

 3. Relief of depression.
 Many people who have obesity feel depressed because of poor body image and social stigma.
 Even younger people who carry significant excess weight find it difficult to participate in activities they might otherwise enjoy, leading to social isolation and depression.
-Losing this excess weight can improve emotional health in these patients.
-It was found that people who underwent bariatric surgery had a 32.7% decrease in depression at the time of surgery and 16.5% decrease six to 12 months after surgery.
+Losing this excess weight can improve emotional health.
+It was found that people who underwent bariatric surgery had a 32.7% decrease in depression at the time of surgery and a 16.5% decrease six to 12 months after surgery.

 4. Eliminate obstructive sleep apnea.
 Achieving and sustaining a normal weight range often allows people with sleep apnea to stop using a CPAP machine at bedtime.
-About 80 to 85% of patients experience remission of their sleep apnea one year after surgery.
+About 80% to 85% of people experience remission of their sleep apnea one year after surgery.

 5. Joint pain relief.
 Carrying around excessive weight puts a lot of stress on your weight-bearing joints, often causing chronic pain and joint damage.
 The significant and sustained weight loss that occurs after bariatric surgery relieves the stress on joints and often allows people to stop using pain medications and enjoy much more mobility.